taylorsatula/rodi_system_buildguide/README.md

 ## Need Help?

 If this guide seems overwhelming, please contact me via [https://www.rocketcitywindowcleaning.com/more/contact/](https://www.rocketcitywindowcleaning.com/more/contact/) and I'll build it for you and ship the finalized product anywhere in the United States.
+I'm also happy to answer questions.
+I've learned a ton about a whole host of topics during this saga.
+Just ask!

 ---

 ## Disclaimer

 This guide is purely my DIY design that I'm releasing for free with no warranty and no guarantees.
 I'm no expert - I'm just a guy building a system in my garage.
 Build and use at your own risk.
+I cannot overstate to you, dear reader, how much I'm washing my hands of this guide.
+My system works well and I've accepted the risk of building a DIY system but that doesn't mean yours will be identical to mine or operate under the same conditions.
+Be smart about it and use critical thinking skills while building.

 ## Maintenance Schedule

-- **Daily**: Check for leaks, monitor TDS
-- **Weekly**: Rinse sediment filter
-- **Monthly**: Check all connections
-- **As needed**: Replace filters based on TDS readings
+- **Daily**: Literally nothing.
+Flip the switch and go.
+- **Weekly**: Close RO waste and open Carbon waste to flush out accumulated biomass and fines
+- **When the sediment filter looks nasty**: Unscrew the sediment filter and pour it out.
+Give the paper filter a rinse for good measure.
+- **As needed**: Carbon filters are officially rated for 60,000 gallons but I don't trust like that.
+They're $15 so I replace them every couple months, RO should not need to be replaced for a LONG time if you flush it regularly, and DI beads need to be replaced when your TDS gets above 7-10 or when you start to see spots.

 ## Troubleshooting

-- **Low pressure**: Check for air in system, re-purge
+- **Low pressure**: Check for air in system or perhaps the battery has a low charge
-- **High TDS**: Replace DI resin or check RO membrane
+- **High TDS**: Replace DI resin or check RO membrane (RO output should be about 10ppm)
 - **Leaks**: Check all push-to-connect fittings

 ## Safety Notes

 - Always use circuit breaker for pump protection
 - Secure battery properly to prevent movement
+- Consider bolting the unit to the floor of your vehicle.
+In the event of a rollover that 400lb brick will absolutely kill you
 - Never run pump dry
 - Monitor TDS regularly for water quality
+- Heat shrink terminals and be smart about placing electrical connectors
+- Don't leave the system sitting out in the sun for days at a time because, at least in the American South, it'll grow green biofilm.

+## I wish you the best!
+If you encounter any tips and tricks please open a pull request, leave an issue on the repo, or email me directly at the link above.